c-w-feldmann/SynNet/INSTRUCTIONS.md

 ### Visualizing trees

-To visualize trees, there is a hacky script that represents *Synthetic Trees* as [mermaid](https://github.com/mermaid-js/mermaid) diagrams.
+To visualize trees, there is a hacky script that represents *Synthetic Trees* as [Graphviz](https://graphviz.org/) diagrams and exports them to `*.png`.

 To demo it: